gabrieladrianmezar/ispf3ecom/README.md

 **English**

-Store CRUD Project for Programming 3 taught by Professor Christian Cerquand from Instituto Superior Fermosa.
+Ecommerce + CRUD Project.
+Guests can sign up then sign in as customers and add products from the catalogue to a cart with which they can make purchases.
+System users can sign in into the "admin panel" and create, delete or edit user, sale, customer, product and permission data acorrding to their role.
 The system is in Spanish.
-2021

 **#Programs and technologies used:**
 -PHP 8.0.7